Probate Q&A Series

 1. Understanding Intestate Administration

-Without a will, the estate follows intestacy rules set out in Chapter 28A of the North Carolina General Statutes.
-The clerk of court opens an estate file and issues Letters of Administration to the person best suited to manage the estate.
+Without a will, the estate follows intestacy rules set out in Chapter 29 of the North Carolina General Statutes.
+The clerk of superior court opens an estate file and issues Letters of Administration to the person best suited to manage the estate.
 That administrator must collect assets, pay debts, and distribute what remains to heirs according to N.C.
 Gen. Stat. § 28A-2-1 and related sections.

 2. Request an Accounting